 History & Culture

-Illyrians, Greeks, Romans, Byzantines, Croatians, Venetians, Austrians, French, Italians, all ruled the island throughout history, and they all left a trace in the island’s architecture, culture, and food.
+Illyrians, Greeks, Romans, Byzantines, Croatians, Venetians, Austrians, French, and Italians, all ruled the island throughout history, and they all left a trace in the island’s architecture, culture, and food.

-Agricultural land in Stari Grad plains, UNESCO World Heritage Site, is still divided following the same pattern that Greeks laid down almost 2500 years ago.
+Agricultural land in Stari Grad plains, UNESCO World Heritage Site, is still divided following the same pattern that the Greeks laid down almost 2500 years ago.

 Hvar theatre, constructed in 1612, is one of the oldest theatres in all of Europe.